 Even without the transfer bonus, transferring Membership Rewards points to Hilton points can still give you a solid value if you aren't going to use them for airfare.

-Referring family members and friends to Hilton Honors Amex cards can be an excellent way to earn Hilton Honors points, especially now that American Express has changed its refer-a-friend program.
+Referring family members and friends to Hilton Honors credit cards can be an excellent way to earn Hilton Honors points, especially now that American Express has changed its refer-a-friend program.

-In 2018, Amex updated its refer-a-friend bonus and now allows you to send referral links that let your friends sign up for almost any American Express card.
+However, in 2018 Amex updated its refer-a-friend program and now allows you to send referral links that let your friends sign up for almost any American Express card.